rtwayland/simple-cart/README.md

-# angular-boilerplate
+# Simple Cart
-A very basic angular boilerplate
+A very basic angular boilerplate with some products and a cart.

 ## Installation